 Janis Hickey, BTF Director and thyroid patient: 'When I was pregnant with my first baby 25 years ago there was not a lot of information for expectant mothers with thyroid disease.
 Now things have moved on: research has led to better understanding and better health.
 We want to make sure that all women with thyroid disease are informed about the action to take to ensure good health for themselves and their babies'.

-Donna Reed, BTF Project Facilitator and thyroid patient: 'Knowing the risks of thyroid disease in pregnancy creates an urgency for awareness.
+Julia Priestley, BTF Project Facilitator: 'Knowing the risks of thyroid disease in pregnancy creates an urgency for awareness.
 I am glad to be a part of such important work'.

 Leaving a Legacy